JermWang/hodler/docs/platform-overview.md

 - Lock capital in escrow against milestone completion
 - Surface their execution record to stakeholders in a standardized, auditable format

-The objective is to make developer intent legible and developer accountability enforceable under standardized, auditable rules.
+The goal is to make developer intent legible and developer accountability enforceable.
+Token promotion and token filtering remain outside scope.

 ---